Advertisement

 How long is the wait at Josephine Housing Community Development Council?

-Wait times vary significantly depending on demand, funding, and your priority status.
-National averages range from 6 months to 5+ years.
+Wait times at Josephine Housing Community Development Council depend on demand in Grants Pass, funding levels, and your priority status.
+With approximately 909 assisted housing units, turnover determines how quickly the list moves.
+The most recent status change we tracked was on April 22, 2026 when the Public Housing list changed from "unknown" to "closed."
 Families with children, elderly applicants, and disabled individuals may receive priority placement.
 Contact Josephine Housing Community Development Council directly for current estimated wait times.

 Can I apply to other housing authorities while on this waitlist?

 Yes.
 There is no limit to the number of housing authority waiting lists you can join simultaneously.
-Applying to multiple PHAs in your state and neighboring states is strongly recommended to increase your chances of receiving assistance sooner.
-Browse other housing authorities in Oregon.
+There are 6 other housing authorities within 100 miles of Josephine Housing Community Development Council, including Housing Authority of Jackson County (23 mi), Housing Authority of Douglas County (53 mi), Crescent City Housing Authority (66 mi).
+Applying to multiple PHAs in Oregon and neighboring states is strongly recommended to increase your chances.
+Browse all housing authorities in Oregon.

 How do I contact Josephine Housing Community Development Council?

 You can reach Josephine Housing Community Development Council by phone at (541) 479-5529.
 Their office is located at 1205 NE 7th St, Grants Pass, OR 97526.
+You can also email them at tammy@jhcdc.net.
 Office hours may vary — call ahead to confirm.

 Josephine Housing Community Development Council Income Limits